-PA tax law imposes an additional penalty on funds submitted via check and not paid on presentment or an electronic funds transfer payment and not credited on transmission.
-The penalty is 10 percent of the face amount of the check or electronic funds transfer payment.
+PA tax law imposes an additional penalty on funds submitted via check and not paid on presentment or an electronic funds transfer (EFT) payment and not credited on transmission.
+The penalty is 10 percent of the face amount of the check or EFT payment.
 The penalty imposed cannot exceed \$1,000 nor be less than \$25.